spatialos/gdk-for-unity/docs/reference/glossary.md

 ### Simulated Player

 Simulated players are client-worker instances running in the cloud, mimicking real players of your game from a connection-flow and server-worker load perspective.
-To SpatialOS they are indistinguishable from real players, so this is a good approach to regular scale testing.
+To SpatialOS they are indistinguishable from real players, so this is the recommended approach to regular scale testing.

 In the FPS Starter Project, simulated players are hosted in a separate deployment to ensure that they do not share resources with `UnityGameLogic` server-worker instances.
 They are managed by [Simulated Player Coordinator](#simulated-player-coordinator) worker-instances.